ricardo-larosa/ricardo-larosa/README.md

 ### Hi there 👋

-- I work in the VMware Platform Developer R&D team building the next generation of Sovereing Cloud.
+- I work in the VMware Platform Developer R&D team building the next generation of Sovereign  Cloud.
 Currently, I'm doing PoCs and write tools using Go, Rust and Python.
 <!--
 **ricardo-larosa/ricardo-larosa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.